EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/source/developer_guide/configuration_file_guide.md

   StartYear = 2023
   ```

-  Or store data in `TableName.Data` more directly:
+It is possibly to instead store data in `TableName.Data` more directly:

   ```toml
   [TimePeriods]